Sarah Edwards | February 09, 2024

 Before deciding to take out a loan from a company you’re unfamiliar with, it’s always a good idea to check its customer reviews.
 The BBB is a great source to learn more about lenders and their practices.

 Exeter Finance has a profile with the BBB, but it isn’t BBB-accredited.
-As of April 5, 2023, it has a score of 1.2 stars out of 5.
-This score is based on 90 reviews posted on the BBB site.
+As of 2024, it has a score of 1.14 stars out of 5.
+This score is based on more than 100 reviews posted on the BBB site.
+Out of nearly 300 Google reviews, Exeter Finance has an average rating of 1.6 out of 5 stars.

 The reviews of Exeter Finance follow the same themes.
 Numerous customers complain of excessive interest rates and poor communication with staff.
 One customer indicated they paid nearly $30,000 for a car worth only $17,000 due to interest and fees.